 Lata Mangeshkar To Be Conferred ‘Daughter Of The Nation’ Title On Her 90th Birthday

-Legendary playback singer Lata Mangeshkar is going to be honoured with the title 'Daughter of the Nation'.
+Legendary playback singer Lata Mangeshkar will be honoured with the title 'Daughter of the Nation'.
 As per media reports, Lata Mangeshkar will be conferred the title when she turns 90 on September 28, as a tribute to her contribution to Indian cinema music.

 A source informed, "Modiji is a very big fan of Lataji's voice.
 She represents the collective voice of the Indian nation.
 Honouring her is to honour the daughter of the nation and that's what we will officially designate her on her 90th birthday."
 Lyricist Prasoon Joshi has written a song for this special occasion.